bob-fornal/work-notes/CDA/EBS-Volumes.md

-# EBS Volume
+# EBS Volumes: Elastic Block Store

 * An EC2 machine loses its root volume (main drive) when it is manually terminated.
-* Unexpected terminations might happen from time to time (AWS would email you)
+* Unexpected terminations might happen from time to time.
-* Sometimes, you need a way to store your instance data somewhere
+* Sometimes, need a way to store instance data.
-* An EBS (Elastic Block Store) Volume is a network drive you can attach to your instances while they run
+* An EBS (Elastic Block Store) Volume is a network drive that can be attached to instances while they run.
-* It allows your instances to persist data
+* It allows instances to persist data.

 ## EBS Volume

-* It’s a network drive (Not a physical drive)
+* It is a network drive (not a physical drive)

 > It uses the network to communicate the instance, which means there might be a bit of latency

-* It can be detached from an EC2 instance and attached to another one quickly It’s locked to an Availability Zone (AZ)
+* It can be detached from an EC2 instance and attached to another one quickly
+* It is locked to an Availability Zone (AZ)

 > An EBS Volume in us-east-1a cannot be attached to us-east-1b